mozzarellaV8/agora-marketplace/DealersOrUsers.md

 313 {vendor=Amsint}               => {subsubcat=Weed} 0.002294411 0.7544685  5.323819
 ```

 Rules with two antecedents don't seem to say much - direct vendor to product relationship.
 It might be worth computing categories alone, without vendor.
+Although, depending on a vendor's diversity of inventory - this can tell us a vendor is likely to sell weed.

 ```{R}
 > arules::inspect(tail(mj))